Purchase a production version of Dynamics 365 for Marketing

 Dynamics 365 for Marketing requires a dedicated Dynamics 365 portals solution for running marketing pages and event portals.
 Depending on the Dynamics 365 for Marketing licensing plan you have chosen, your license may include a free portal (provided no other free portals are already in use on your tenant), or you may need to purchase a new portal license before you can install the Marketing app.
 More information: Why do I need a portal, and how can I get one?

-For complete licensing details, including specific quotas and other conditions, see the Microsoft Dynamics 365 Licensing Guide.
+For more information about licensing, see the Administration and setup FAQ.
+For complete licensing details, including specific quotas and other conditions, see the Microsoft Dynamics 365 for Customer Engagement Licensing Guide.

 Add a Marketing app to your Office 365 tenant